ibrarkhan999/Login-Signup-pages/README.md

 # Login & Signup Pages

-A simple and elegant front-end template for login and signup pages built using HTML, CSS, and JavaScript.
+A simple and elegant front-end template for login and signup pages built in React Native.
 This project provides a clean UI for authentication forms that can later be connected to a backend server.

 ---